Prosumma/Guise/README.md

 let plugins: [Plugin] = try container.resolve()
 ```

 If no registrations are found, Guise returns an empty array by default instead of throwing an error.
-To override this behavior, set `ArrayResolutionConfig.throwResolutionErrorWhenNotFound` to true.

-##### Lazy Resolution
+#### Lazy Resolution

 Occasionally there's a need to depend on a service that isn't ready yet.
 Or we wish to prevent a cycle because two services depend on each other.